Chicago Stone Polishing: Outstanding Restoration Process Give Marble Countertops a Gorgeous New Finish

 Before leaving, we always take time to teach our clients how to perform safer and more effective maintenance.
 We gave the owner some suggestions that will help keep the countertops in great condition.
 We recommended setting up a weekly cleaning routine.
 For better results, use only pH-neutral soap-free cleaners like Sir Grout's Natural Hard Surface Cleaner

 .
-Our product doesn't leave residue and has an antimicrobial agent that provides protection against bacteria and fungi.
+Our product doesn't leave residue and has ingredients that provides protection against bacteria and fungi.
 Additionally, it is non-toxic and safe for everyone in the house, including pets.
 Do not use soap-based cleaners because they leave residue that can stain the stone.
 We don't recommend acidic cleaners either.
 These products are harsh and produce negative effects like etching.

 It is also important to keep the countertops as dry as possible.
 Do not leave spills lingering for long periods of time.
 Soak them up them immediately using a paper towel or a terry cloth rag.
 We don't recommend using abrasive tools like steel wools because they can scratch the stone.
 Additionally, protect the countertop from hot pots, pans, and food dishes using trivets that allow airflow under the hot item.
 Excessive heat can cause a thermal shock and may crack the stone.
 To prevent scratches, do not chop or slice anything directly on the countertop.
 Always use a cutting board.